This no-carve sunflower pumpkin uses the heads of silk sunflowers or any other colorful daisy-like flower to cover the outside of a faux pumpkin.

 As an Amazon Associate, I earn from qualifying purchases.
 Some of the links below are affiliate links.
 I earn a small commission, at no extra cost to you, if you purchase through one of those links.

-Making a DIY no carve sunflower pumpkin
+Making a DIY no-carve sunflower pumpkin

 The easiest way to cover the pumpkin is to use floral pins to secure the stems into the pumpkin body.
+If you don’t have floral pins, you can open up paperclips.

 More pumpkin projects